What is omphalocele and where to find omphalocele treatment?

 When will my baby have the omphalocele operation?

-The hole in the abdominal wall will need to be surgically repaired.
-The surgery is not an emergency and is usually done within a couple days after birth.
-In the rare circumstance that your child has a giant omphalocele, your care team will develop a customized care plan with a delayed closure based on exam findings after birth.
+Omphalocele repair surgery will be needed to repair the hole in the abdominal wall.
+Omphalocele surgery is not an emergency and is usually done within a couple days after birth.
+In the rare circumstance that your child has a giant omphalocele, your care team will develop a customized omphalocele care plan with a delayed closure based on exam findings after birth.

 How long will my baby be in the hospital?